diasurgical/devilution/README.md

 * **Through Open->CMake in Visual Studio**
 1. Go to `File -> Open -> CMake`, select `CMakeLists.txt` from the project root.
 2. Select `Build devilution.exe` from the `Build` menu.

-	_Note: By default Visual Studio only creates configuration x64-Debug, to add the new configuration (e.g. x86-Debug) please click "Manage Configurations..." in combo box on the top and then on button with green plus to add a new configuration_

 * **Through cmake-gui**